Where are my pie lovers at?! what kinds of pie do like? Fruit pie? Pecan pie? Savory pie? There are so many!

 9) In a medium-sized saucepan on the stove over medium heat, warm up the additional 1 1/2 cups cashew milk, coconut sugar, and 1/4 cup cacao powder.
 Whisk gently and constantly for about 3 minutes.
 When small bubbles start to form, add in the milk-cornstarch mixture, continuing to whisk constantly.
 Bring the mixture to a boil for about 3 minutes.

 10) Once it has boiled for 3 minutes, turn the stove off and remove the pan from the heat.
 Continue to whisk a bit longer so that the hot bottom of the pan doesn’t burn any of the mixture.

 11) After a minute or two, add in the vanilla extract and whisk until fully combined.
 Voila!!
 Dairy-free chocolate pudding!

 12) Take the pie plate out of the freezer and pour the filling into the crust.

 13) Gently move the pie plate back and forth to smooth out the filling.
 Then, take a piece of plastic wrap and press it gently, directly onto the surface of the pudding.
 This will help prevent a *skin* from forming on the surface layer.

-14) Cover the whole pie with foil.
+14) Cover the whole pie with plastic wrap.
 Put it in the fridge for 4 hours, or overnight.
-You want it completely chilled for optimum pudding consistency.
+You want it completely chilled for optimal pudding consistency.

 And there you have it!!
 Scrumptious, healthy-ish chocolate pie.
 Because cutting out dessert all-together is dang near impossible.
 But making it a bit lighter is feel-good AND satisfying — a win-win!

-Happy New Year friends!!
-Wishing you good health, happiness, & good eats in 2019 and always <3
+Wishing you good health, happiness, & good eats, always <3